DETAILED ACTION

 A person of ordinary skill in the art prior to the effective filing date of the claimed invention would have been motivated to make the above modification(s) because:

-a measurement channel having a channel inlet and a channel outlet for connection to the flow channel in order to form a separate bypass channel branched from the flow channel, wherein the channel inlet and channel outlet of the separate bypass channel is downstream of the control flap (Fig. 3C, 306 is a measurement channel with an inlet at 305 and an outlet at the connection between 306 and 307);
+a measurement channel (Fig. 2, 28) having a channel inlet (Fig. 2, all openings in 50 make the channel inlet) and a channel outlet (Fig. 2, all openings in 60 make the channel outlet) for a permanent open connection to the flow channel (there are no dampers or valves to prevent the permanent opening of the flow channel) in order to form a permanent open separate bypass channel branched from the flow channel, wherein the channel inlet and channel outlet of the separate bypass channel is downstream of the control flap (see combination made below);

 The combined teachings can be modified to meet this/these limitation(s) as follows: